 Guardians and Floaters

 Every Veteran participating in an Honor Flight is assigned a Guardian for the day.
-Most often, the Guardian is a family member, friend, or volunteer from the Veteran’s home city who accompanies the Veteran on the plane.
+Most often, the Guardian is a family member, friend, or volunteer from the Veteran’s home city who accompanies the Veteran on the plane or bus.
 Occasionally, however, some Honor Flight hubs request some DC-based Guardians to accompany Veterans throughout their day here.

-Serving as a D.C.-based Guardian is a rewarding experience and a great responsibility.
-Guardians are expected to meet the Honor Flight at the airport gate upon arrival, spend the entire day with their assigned Veteran on the bus and at every stop along the way, and return with the group to the gate for departure.
+Guardians are expected to meet the Honor Flight at the airport gate or hotel upon arrival, spend the entire day with the group.
 From the moment the Veterans are in our hands until we return them to their loved ones in the evening, Guardians will be asked to treat these heroes as if they are family and ensure that every Veteran has a safe, memorable, and rewarding experience.
+Guardians attest that they are in good physical shape and can push a wheelchair all day on uneven terrain and in any weather condition.

 Qualifications of Guardians/Floaters:

-• Are physically capable to performing the essential safety function of the Guardian role:
+• Attest to the hub that you are physically and mentally capable of performing the essential safety function of the Guardian role:

 • Assist Veterans up and down bus stairs